klar-web-services/klonk/README.md

     model: "openai/gpt-4o-mini"
 }

-// The .run() method executes the machine until it reaches a terminal state
+// The .run() method executes the machine until it reaches a terminal condition
-// (leaf, failed, out of retries, looped back to initial state)
+// based on the selected mode.
+For example, 'roundtrip' stops when it returns
-// and returns the final state.
-The original state object is also mutated. const finalState = await webSearchAgent.run(state)
+// to the initial state.
+The original state object is also mutated. const finalState = await webSearchAgent.run(state, { mode: 'roundtrip' })

 console.log(finalState.finalResponse) // The final state is returned.
 // Or simply: